na-na-hi/renget/archive/smgenlorePh2P2.md

    *~~Fuck worshippower btw lol, Shiva gets to do this because he's Shiva and because the pajeets would probably bomb Lorez studios if he couldn't.
 Or at least start another lawsuit.~~*

    And just think - this was all because Shiva had to be the one to win, because whining.
 Tiamat can't just destroy everything and chat with him in the post-Universe before she recreates things, to have everything flow better.
 Shiva had to be the one to win.
 Shiva had to be perfect.
 Because fuck you reader, Shiva does this in Hindu religion, so Shiva must do it in-lore.
    *~~I kid you not, current year LoRez got in a 'lore advisor' for Shiva for 'mature and mythologically respectful characterization', and it's clear all they've done is hire a shaivist who told LoRez to make Shiva the most overpowered, least fallible concept possible in truly blind dogmatic form.
-Even in-game, as a Warrior he uniquely has his own model scale, taller than most Guardians, and released completely fucking bustedly OP with a hugely bloated kit.~~*
+Even in-game, he released completely fucking bustedly OP, with a hugely bloated kit.~~*
    *~~While it probably sounded good in their heads, all it did was lay bare blatent favoritism and open up a path of validation for other practicing religions to whine why their Gods aren't perfect and infallible.
 I wonder where their loyalty will lie when the Chinese start asking where the Yellow Emperor would match up gainst the Hindus - given the two cultures are nearly in an open, hot conflict with each other, and the Hindu Trinity vs Yellow Emperor is a literal metaphor for the racial origins of the two peoples.
 At least by having the Babylonians / Lovecraftians as the in-Universe top dogs because of age, they're non-practiced (one being dead and actively desecrated in Muzzieland + generally disliked anyways by the Abrahamics, the other being fiction-based) and thus ran no risk of indicating favoritism.~~*
-   *~~Anyways...~~*
+   *~~But anyways...~~*

-   The cycle of rebirth is restored, and Shiva will remake reality again in his ideal, from the beginning, without contention, all word-for-word according to Hindu scripture.
+   The cycle of rebirth is restored, and Shiva will remake reality again in his ideal image, from the beginning, without contention, all word-for-word according to Hindu scripture.

 -> ![Shiva Won](https://files.catbox.moe/kvs1f7.jpg) <-